Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI-NTN Integration: Challenges

 \subsection{Lack of Convergence}

-An important challenge to be addressed when applying the distributed RL framework in real networks is to deal with its uncertainty in convergence \cite{marl}.
+An important challenge to be addressed when applying the distributed RL framework in real networks for solving various important NTN challenges like handover optimization is to deal with its uncertainty in convergence \cite{marl}.
 In this framework, multiple agents try to optimize their goals based on the rewards received from the environment.
-Unfortunately, when all the agents are attempting to maximize their long-term returns, they may take conflicting actions, resulting in a non-stationary environment with no convergence to an optimum state \cite{marl-chal}.
+In a competitive environment, when all the agents are attempting to maximize their long-term returns, they may take conflicting actions, resulting in a non-stationary environment with no convergence to an optimum state \cite{marl-chal}.
 As a result, no optimum policy can be obtained for the system as a whole.
 As highlighted in \cite{ho-marl}, this convergence issue has limited the number of UEs (agents) that can be considered in the simulation environment, thus hindering the potential of this approach.